Musings about Linear Amplifiers and their Components…

 Here’s an excellent and extensive article about pi networks for RF amplifiers.
 Even though written in 1972, the simple math and the tables provided in this Sept 1972 Ham Radio issue are as valid today as they were then.

-If space is critical, look at this very detailed article about using a T200-2 iron powder core toroid for the pi network coil.
+If pi network space is critical, look at this very detailed article about using a T200-2 iron powder core toroid for the pi network coil.

-If space is tight in the amplifier or if a more modern approach is desired, use a toroid.
-An FT-240-61 would do nicely.
-Use the “FT” calculator in the next paragraph to calculate the number of bifilar turns needed (hint: 10 or 12 would do; 14 is even better).
+Another alternative is to use an FT-240-61 ferrite toroid.
+Use the ferrite core calculator link below to calculate the number of bifilar turns needed (hint: 10 or 12 would do; 14 is even better).

-Calculator to find the inductance or calculate the number of required turns on a ferrite core FT-NNN-NN toroid.
+Calculator to find the inductance or calculate the number of required turns on a ferrite core.